ttglad/learning/README.md

 # Learning
-Help some adults (maybe children in future) to happily finish their daily homework from `xuexi.cn`, get more time to think about the meaning of life.
+Help some adults (maybe children in future) to happily finish their daily homework from `xuexi`, get more time to think about the meaning of life.

 ## Download
 * [latest release](https://github.com/ttglad/learning/tree/master/release)